amcastillejos/amcastillejos/README.md

 ---
 # 👋 Hi, I'm Alisha

-I'm a 36-year-old mom on a mission to break into tech — one late-night coding session at a time.
+I'm on a mission to break into tech — one late-night coding session at a time.

 ---